footyapps27/Storyboard/README.md

 8. Unwinding segue
 ====================

-Steps:<br>
+Steps:
     a.
 Unwinding Segue is similar to popping from a navigation controller.
 We navigate back to a view controller that is in the stack.<br>
     b.
-For a <br>
+For a view controller to allow other view controller to unwind to it, it needs to implement the following method(method name can be different):<br>
+        - (IBAction)unwindToRed:(UIStoryboardSegue *)unwindSegue
+        {
+            /* Here we can access from which VC this object has arrived. */ NSLog(@"The source view controller from where this unwinding method was called = %@", [unwindSegue destinationViewController]);
+        }
     c.
+Once this method is implemented, then go to the view controller from which you want to unwind to.
+    d.
+Ctrl + Drag from the button to the "Exit" icon on top of the view controller, & connect it to the method.

 9. Stop segue operation
 ========================